CiscoDevNet/sastre/README.md

 For any of these arguments, vManage address, user, password and CX pid; user is prompted for a value if they are not provided via the environment variables or command line arguments.

 CX project ID is only applicable to Sastre-Pro.
 CX_PID and --pid option are not available in Sastre (std).
-Users outside the Cisco CX organization can bypass this option by using a value of 000000
+If CX project ID is not applicable, simply use value 0.

 ### Task-specific parameters